gkieszek/rental-cars/README.md

 ﻿# Rental-Cars
-Simple project in Java language, where i use architectural pattern - MVC and i implement architectural style - REST.
+Simple project in Java language, where i use architectural pattern - MVC and i implement architectural style - REST API.
 I use database H2 in memory.

 ## Technologies